Saba-Arif5/covid19-data-analysis-EDA/README.md

 ---

 ## Key Insights
-- COVID-19 trends vary significantly across regions
+- Confirmed cases show a strong upward trend over time, indicating rapid spread.
-- Clear waves and peaks are visible over time
+- Deaths also increase over time but at a slower rate compared to confirmed cases.
-- Time-series analysis is essential for understanding real-world events
+- The time-series nature of the data highlights how outbreaks evolve and why trend analysis is critical in public health data.

 ---